cfagan93/GameEngine_StarTrek_ChrisFagan/README.md

 What am i most proud of in this assignment

-* Creating a sci fi space battle scene which closely
+* Creating a sci fi space battle scene which closely recaptures the Star Trek battle.

+* Creating a fluid space ship movement script that moves towards a target while avoiding obstacles in its path or way.

+* Implementing a shader script which i have used before in previous projects.
+Adds great visuals for the star fleet command ships.

 Scene 1